We think this movie stands out for:

 One of the movie's strongest images is an ominous Dr. Doom-masked figure (an agent of Salieri) pushing Mozart over the edge by hiring the struggling composer to write a funeral requiem.
 It really did happen, but this culprit was actually a notorious fraud who regularly commissioned pieces from down-on-their-luck composers, then passed the work off as his own.
-And, while Salieri's jealousy of Mozart is well-documented, there's no evidence he deliberately drove the upstart to an untimely grave.
+And, though Salieri's jealousy of Mozart is well-documented, there's no evidence he deliberately drove the upstart to an untimely grave.

-Parents can talk about how historical movies and TV shows can distort the truth.
+Parents can talk about how historical movies like Amadeus and TV shows can distort the truth.
 What sources do you use to learn about history?
 When do you question the accuracy of a historical tale?

 Are there any role models in this story?